 Learning acquired through work or other non-college experiences may be assessed for college credit.
-The Assessment of Prior Learning (APL) course (see course listing below), taught through the Community College of Vermont, is designed for this purpose.
-Students are guided through the process of describing and documenting their experiential learning in a portfolio.
+Students can take one of two courses through Community College of Vermont (CCV) that guides students through the process of describing and documenting their experiential learning in a portfolio.
 This document is then reviewed for credit by an Advance Standing Committee composed of appropriate faculty and professionals.
-The credit awarded through the Office of External Programs may be transferred to JSC and the other Vermont State Colleges.
+Approved credits, which are awarded through the Office of External Programs, are considered transfer credits, and do not count toward a student's grade point average.
 The Registrar, in consultation with faculty and staff of the appropriate departments, will evaluate these credits to determine their applicability toward graduation requirements.